danielbrock4/election_analysis_tom/README.md

 ## Summary

-The analysis of gthe elction show that:
+The analysis of the election show that:

 - There were 369,711 votes cast in the election.
--The candidates:
+- The candidates:
---Charles Casper Stockham
+-- Charles Casper Stockham
---Diana DeGette
+-- Diana DeGette
---Raymon Anthony Doane
+-- Raymon Anthony Doane
--The candidate results were:
+- The candidate results were:

 ## hello world